-We had a meeting and decided that the term “Flashpacking” will henceforth be described as a lifestyle for travellers who actively seek out authentic encounters and have the budget to experience the best every destination has to offer.
+“Flashpacking” is a term coined by us at Flash Pack HQ.
+It denotes a lifestyle for travellers in their 30s and 40s, who actively seek out authentic encounters and have the budget to experience the best every destination has to offer.

 Flashpacking is a total immersion travel experience.
 It’s what happens to adventurous backpackers who no longer find the idea of sharing a hostel bunk bed appealing.
 It’s choosing the bottle of wine instead of having to share a flat keg with strangers, because you can afford it.

 A Flashpacker is not a tourist.
 A tourist goes sightseeing in the hope that something will happen to him.
-A Flashpacker goes looking for adventure and authentic encounters and is not afraid to try new flavours, meet new cultures, or explore uncharted destinations.
+A Flashpacker goes looking for adventure and authentic encounters and is not afraid to try new flavours, dive into new cultures, or explore uncharted destinations.

-Here are the top 6 ways you can be a successful Flashpacker:
+Here are the top ways you too can be a successful Flashpacker:

 If you consider yourself a Flashpacker, chances are that you started out as a cash-strapped backpacker.
 Remember that carefree, positive and humble attitude that got you out of that jam in (pick a country, any country)?
 Well, hold onto that state of mind and when things get hectic, always remind yourself that it’s about the journey, not the destination.